danielbutts/express-passport-linkedin/README.md

 That looks like it'll do it.
 Add that in.
 Where should you add it?
 Probably right below the other route you just added above.

 How can you test it?
-Visit http://localhost:3000/auth/linkedin again.
+Visit [http://localhost:3000/auth/linkedin](http://localhost:3000/auth/linkedin) again.

-Uh... what just happened?
+Uh-oh.
+What just happened?
 Check the terminal:

 `Error: passport.initialize() middleware not in use`